-BGU's preeminence in data sciences will enable us to integrate data to lead in strategy building, and we will encourage our partners to use evidence-based practices, share and integrate information, and engage in rigorous evaluation.
+We will inform our strategies with data and encourage our partners to use evidence-based practices; share and integrate information; and engage in rigorous evaluation.

 • Enhance BGU's brand and build on its strengths in ways that contribute to further growth and ability for impact.